zhangbsn-gt/developer.gov.sg/collections/_technologies/digital-identity/corppass.md

 ### Success Stories

-Corppass is currently used by more than 550,000 entities to conduct online transactions for over 250 services with government agencies and to manage digital access of employees.
+Corppass is currently used by more than 550,000 entities to conduct online transactions for over 250 services with agencies and to manage digital access of employees.

 ### Contact Information